moderntribe/moose/README.md

 That should be it!
 After Lando starts the first time, it will automatically create the necessary local config files for the project.
-Additionally, each time Lando starts it will automatically run `composer install` and `npm install && npm run build` make sure all the project dependencies are installed and the theme assets have been built.
+Additionally, each time Lando starts it will automatically run `composer install` and `npm install && npm run build` to make sure all the project dependencies are installed and the theme assets have been built.

 ## Documentation